grpc/grpc.io/content/en/blog/performance-benchmarks-gke.md

 The tools related to prebuilt workers use `gcloud` internally and are dependent on GKE.
-Other than that, all components of the framework are built on Kubernetes itself and independent of GKE (i.e., it should be possible to deploy the controller and run tests on a custom Kubernetes cluster or on another cloud provider's Kubernetes offering).
+Other than that, all components of the framework are built on Kubernetes itself and independent of GKE.
+That is, it should be possible to deploy the controller and run tests on a custom Kubernetes cluster or on another cloud provider's Kubernetes offering.

 [custom controller]:
   https://github.com/grpc/test-infra/blob/master/cmd/controller/main.go